 - And here are the contents of the file jquery.min.js

 - and here is the image footer-icon.jpg ...

 Really and truly, the server and browser are playing digital tennis with the data of the website you are visiting.

 Each to and fro from the server sends a small part of the website.
 This keeps on happening until all of the content is sent from the site server to the browser.

-Another very good analogy which has been used to describe HTTP1 is that of a waiter fetching drinks from the bar, getting only one drink every single time they visit the bar.
+Another very good analogy that has been used to describe HTTP1 is that of a waiter fetching drinks from the bar, getting only one drink every single time they visit the bar.

-Of course, that is not terribly efficient, and here is where the problems with HTTP start...
+Of course, this method of getting one "thing" at a time is not terribly efficient, and here is where the problems with HTTP start...